agBeta/nevis/README.md

 *A Personal Mini Project*

 Welcome.

-This project is **not** production-quality at all.
-For educational purposes, we decided to deliberately not use any build tools, transpilers, uglifiers, etc on the client side.
+Here are some of tools and patterns used in this project.
+For educational purposes, we decided to not use any Frameworks, build tools, transpilers, uglifiers, etc on the client side.
-Anyway, here are some of tools and patterns used in this project:

 - Client Side Routing (No frameworks)
 - Session Based Authentication (No frameworks)